k8svisual/vpk/public/docs/overview.md

 - The locally stored K8 query results allow disconnected use of VpK once a successful retrieval of K8 resource information.

-- Tabular viewing of resources with the abilty to filter by namespaces, kinds, labels, and resource names.
+- Search and view Kubernetes resources with the abilty to filter by namespaces, kinds, labels, and resource names.

 - Fully expanded or collapsible hierarchial views of K8 resources.

 - Circlepack view of K8 resouces.

-- Schematic views of running workloads in the cluster.
+- Schematic views of workloads deployed in the cluster.

-- Views of roles, bindings, and subject used to define RBAC.
+- Views of roles, bindings, and subjects defined.

 - Usage of RBAC definitions.